joanadebo/PythonChallenge/README.md

 ## PyBank Instructions

-In this challenge, you are tasked with creating a Python script to analyze the financial records of your company.
-You will give a set of financial data called [budget_data.csv](PyBank/Resources/budget_data.csv).
+In this challenge given a set of financial data called [budget_data.csv](PyBank/Resources/budget_data.csv).
 The dataset is composed of two columns: "Date" and "Profit/Losses".
-(Thankfully, your company has rather lax standards for accounting, so the records are simple.)

 Your task is to create a Python script that analyzes the records to calculate each of the following: